Robust Policy Search for Robot Navigation: RESULTS

 \subsection{Benchmark Optimization Functions}

-First, we have evaluated the methods on synthetic benchmark functions for optimization.
-We have used the functions from Nogueira et al. \cite{nogueira2016unscented}, the RKHS function \cite{freitas2015} and a Mixture of 2D Gaussian distributions (GM).
+We have evaluated the methods on synthetic benchmark functions for optimization.
+We have used the functions previously used in the BO literature: the RKHS function \cite{freitas2015} and a Mixture of 2D Gaussian distributions (GM) \cite{nogueira2016unscented}.
 These functions have unstable global optima for certain levels of input noise.
 This means that in order to locate the safe optima, we need to model and take into account the input noise.
-We have also used a 4D Michalewicz function\footnote{\url{https://www.sfu.ca/~ssurjano/optimization.html}}, a popular test problem for global optimization because its sharp edges and the large number of local optima.
-All benchmark functions use input noise $\sigma=0.02$ and 40 evaluations.
-Number of initial samples is set based on the dimensionality of each problem to 5, 20 and 30 samples for RKHS, GM and Michalewicz respectively.
+We have also used a 4D Michalewicz function\footnote{https://www.sfu.ca/~ssurjano/optimization.html}, a popular test problem for global optimization because of its sharp edges and the large number of local optima.
+All benchmark functions use input noise $\sigma=0.02$ and 100 evaluations.
+The number of initial samples is set based on the dimensions of each problem to 5, 20 and 30 samples for RKHS, GM and Michalewicz.

 Figure \ref{fig:benchmark} shows the results on the benchmark functions.
-We can see how UBO is able to find better stable optima than vanilla BO and how introducing an stochastic meta-policy to the unscented method (UBO-SP) further improves the performance.
-It also shows that if we choose to add parallelization, it barely impacts the optimization results.
-This means that we can achieve better performance and better wall-time using parallel stochastic meta-policy.
+Although UBO finds better stable optima than BO, using the Boltzmann selection further improves the performance.
+It also shows that adding parallelization barely impacts the optimization results.
+This means that we can achieve better performance and wall-time using the parallel approach.